mobily-enterprises/jsonreststores/README.md

  * `doc`.
 The record after fetching
  * `cb( err, doc ) `.
 The callback, which will need to be passed a `doc` object as its second parameter.

+Note that if the method is being called on nested data, `request.nested` will be set to `true`.

 ### `prepareBeforeSend( request, method, doc, cb )`

 You can use this method to manipulate your data just before it's sent over to the client requesting it.